Petroleum: Transformation of kerogen into fossil fuels

-Kerogen formation continued to the depth of about 1 km from the Earth's surface where temperatures may reach around 50 °C. Kerogen formation represents a halfway point between organic matter and fossil fuels: kerogen can be exposed to oxygen, oxidize and thus be lost, or it could be buried deeper inside the Earth's crust and be subjected to conditions which allow it to slowly transform into fossil fuels like petroleum.
+Kerogen formation continued to a depth of about 1 km from the Earth's surface where temperatures may reach around 50 °C. Kerogen formation represents a halfway point between organic matter and fossil fuels: kerogen can be exposed to oxygen, oxidize and thus be lost, or it could be buried deeper inside the Earth's crust and be subjected to conditions which allow it to slowly transform into fossil fuels like petroleum.
 The latter happened through catagenesis in which the reactions were mostly radical rearrangements of kerogen.
 These reactions took thousands to millions of years and no external reactants were involved.
-Due to radical nature of these reactions, kerogen reacted towards two classes of products: those with low H/C ratio (anthracene or products similar to it) and those with high H/C ratio (methane or products similar to it); i.e., carbon-rich or hydrogen-rich products.
+Due to the radical nature of these reactions, kerogen reacted towards two classes of products: those with low H/C ratio (anthracene or products similar to it) and those with high H/C ratio (methane or products similar to it); i.e., carbon-rich or hydrogen-rich products.
 Because catagenesis was closed off from external reactants, the resulting composition of the fuel mixture was dependent on the composition of the kerogen via reaction stoichiometry.
 Three types of kerogen exist: type I (algal), II (liptinic) and III (humic), which were formed mainly from algae, plankton and woody plants (this term includes trees, shrubs and lianas) respectively.

 Catagenesis was pyrolytic despite the fact that it happened at relatively low temperatures (when compared to commercial pyrolysis plants) of 60 to several hundred °C. Pyrolysis was possible because of the long reaction times involved.
 Heat for catagenesis came from the decomposition of radioactive materials of the crust, especially 40K, 232Th, 235U and 238U.
-The heat varied with geothermal gradient and was typically 10-30 °C per km of depth from the Earth's surface.
+The heat varied with geothermal gradient and was typically 10–30 °C per km of depth from the Earth's surface.
 Unusual magma intrusions, however, could have created greater localized heating.

 Oil window (temperature range)

 Geologists often refer to the temperature range in which oil forms as an "oil window".
 Below the minimum temperature oil remains trapped in the form of kerogen.
 Above the maximum temperature the oil is converted to natural gas through the process of thermal cracking.
 Sometimes, oil formed at extreme depths may migrate and become trapped at a much shallower level.
-The Athabasca Oil Sands are one example of this.
+The Athabasca oil sands are one example of this.